Sandefjord TIF

 Sandefjord Turn- og Idrettsforening is a sports club in Sandefjord, Norway.
 The club has activities in basketball, handball, orienteering, athletics, skiing, volleyball, gymnastics and children's allsports.

 Its local rival is IL Runar.

 Handball

+The handball club is known as Sandefjord Håndball, and was founded on March 30th 2011.
 The men team won the 2005-2006 Norwegian national league.
+They were relegated in 2010 after finishing 10th and losing the playoff matches to Oppsal.

+After a year in the second tier, the two clubs met again in the promotion/relegation playoff with roles reversed.
+Oppsal won again, but withdrew from the Handball league, and therefore Sandefjord was promoted.